GeoscienceAustralia/dea-knowledge-hub/content/_templates/home-page-v1.rst

       `Get support <{{ config.html_context["support_link"] }}>`_

-.. rubric:: About the DEA
+.. rubric:: About Digital Earth Australia
    :class: rubric-2

-Digital Earth Australia is an analysis platform for satellite imagery and other Earth observations.
+DEA is an analysis platform for satellite imagery and other Earth observations.
 It is a program of Geoscience Australia.
 To see case studies, learning modules, developer portal, and more, `visit the DEA website <https://www.dea.ga.gov.au/>`_.